-Finding a Reputable Locksmith in Fridley MN
+Finding a Reputable Locksmith

-If you find that you are in a lockout situation, you probably won’t have the time or resources to spend researching and verifying that a locksmith is reputable.
+If you find that you are in a lockout situation, you probably won’t have the time or resources to spend researching and verifying that a locksmith is trustworthy.
 However, some of the items below can quickly help you ascertain the legitimacy of the locksmith company.

 - Ask if they are a member of Associated Locksmiths of America (ALOA), whose 6,000 members must pass background checks.

 - Put their phone number in Google search – if multiple listings on different company names pop up, then you should be very suspicious.
-A legitimate locksmith is only going to have one company name associated with the phone number.

-- If you are a member of Angie’s List, use them to find a locksmith as Angie’s list does background checks before listing a service.
+- If you are a member of Angie’s List, use them to find a locksmith as Angie’s List does background checks before listing a service.

 - If the company answers the phone with a vague name like “locksmith services” hang up; legitimate locksmiths will answer with their exact company name.

 - Ask if the Locksmith has insurance; scammers usually do not.

 - Ask the person that answers the phone what city they are located in; if you haven’t heard of it, you probably don’t want to do business with them.

 Once the Locksmith Arrives: